Note: This article is in the process of being written

 - Formulation of scope, purpose and content

 - Assessment and Review

 Taking the above factors into consideration the formulation and promotion of various aspects of clinical governance are best done through Advisory Committees.
-On the other hand their realization may require divestment of authority to Executive Committees.
+On the other hand, their realization may require divestment of authority to the management (CEO or Director), Heads of Department or Executive Committees.

 Example of the Organization of Clinical Governance and the Relationship with the Executive Arm of the Institution

 The Clinical Governance committee should assume the leadership role.
 The Chairman of the committee becomes the de facto chief of clinical services and need to be accorded the respect that he/she deserves.
 This position can be appointed by the CEO/Director or elected by department/unit representatives after being nominated.